 NetSec Platform: Building Blocks

 In this post I'll outline a simple reference model with example building blocks.
-It's intentionally pragmatic, the goal is to create a starting point you can scale without an unmanageable list of exceptions.
+The goal is to create a starting point that scales.

 Building Blocks